 delusional parasitosis

-Delusional Parasitosis is a photographic series that delves into the disquieting intersections of mental illness, perception, and reality, with a particular focus on eating disorders.
-Through meticulously composed still-life imagery, the series captures the distorted lens through which mental illnesses alter the mundane, presenting food as both an obsession and a source of anguish.
+Delusional Parasitosis is a photographic series exploring the disquieting intersections of mental illness, perception, and eating disorders.
+Through meticulously staged still-life compositions, food is portrayed as both obsession and anguish, seducing and unsettling the viewer at once.

-Delusional Parasitosis is currently exhibited as part of the project Dulce Engaño, on view at the Museum of Ceuta.
+This series was exhibited as part of Dulce Engaño at the Museum of Ceuta.

 Vampirism – Renfield Syndrome: A glass filled with vampire teeth surrounded by candy-red spaghetti, symbolizing the tension between myth and psychiatric reality.